 After such a difficult journey, outstanding Turkish hospitality once again came to the rescue.

 Or in other words, is seeing Rumkale and the sunken minaret worth the tremendous hassle required to get there by public transport?

 While looking back, I remember the day fondly overall thanks to the kindness and hospitality shown to me by Mustafa.
 And getting to cruise the Euphrates River is definitely a cool experience.

 But knowing what I went through, I couldn’t honestly tell other people that the journey is entirely worth it.
 But if you’re the adventurous type who’s also on a budget, then go for it.

-But if you’re renting your own car, you should definitely consider a trip to Halfeti from either Gaziantep or Urfa.
+And if you’re renting your own car, then yes, you should definitely consider a trip to Halfeti from either Gaziantep or Urfa.

 Gaziantep has an airport situated about 20 km southwest of the city.
 It connects with most major cities in Turkey and even some international locations.

 Gaziantep has a rail system, but service has been suspended for the past few years.
 Be sure to check for updates closer to your visit.

 As the southeast’s largest city, Antep is very well connected by bus.
 You can get here from all over the southeast region as well as long-distance from other areas.
 Leaving the city, I was even able to travel directly to Göreme in the Cappadocia region.